 The project has been under construction since February 2010.
-At the end of December 2018, the project was 81.9% complete based on expenditures.
-The one active construction contract: 1300 Stations and Systems/Trackwork being executed by Tutor Perini Corporation (TPC), was 76.9% complete based on incurred cost.
-Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update forecasts substantial completion on July 15, 2019, a delay of 521 days.
+At the end of January 2019, the project was 82.7% complete based on expenditures.
+The one active construction contract: 1300 Stations and Systems/Trackwork being executed by Tutor Perini Corporation (TPC), was 78.11% complete based on incurred cost.
+Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update forecasts substantial completion on August 14, 2019, which is 30 days later than the substantial completion forecast in the December 2018 report.
 SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on December 26, 2019, which remains the same from the prior month.
 This is 365 days later than the required RSD of December 26, 2018 in the Full Funding Grant Agreement (FFGA).